Myles Straw Player Props: Guardians vs. Red Sox

-The Cleveland Guardians, including Myles Straw (.152 batting average in his past 10 games), battle starter Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.
+On Sunday, Myles Straw (.257 on-base percentage in past 10 games, 107 points below season-long percentage) and the Cleveland Guardians play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 1:35 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Red Sox.
+In his most recent game, he strung together two hits (going 2-for-3) against the Red Sox.

 Myles Straw Game Info & Props vs. the Red Sox